gnosisguild/ser-kit/README.md

 const result = execute(actions, state, provider)
 ```

+ser-kit uses two phases, planning and execution.
+Planning yields a sequence of action (see `ExecutionAction` type).
+This indirection allows giving users a sense all steps required for execution before prompting for the first signature.
+It also allows customization of indi

 The `execute` function sequentially executes the actions using the given provider.
 It updates the given state array in place, so that the outcome of the action at index `i` is written at `state[i]`.
-If execution fails half-way through the plan, the partial state can be passed as input when retrying so execution is picked at from that point on.
+If execution fails half-way through the plan, the partial state can be passed as input when retrying so execution is picked up again from that point on.

 ## Contributing